-This is OPTIONAL but highly recommended and can provide some helpful tools/insights while in the field.
+This is OPTIONAL but can provide some helpful tools/insights while in the field.

 Notably Cockpit includes a terminal via a web browser.
 Perfect for on-the-go tuning of network settings and/or disaster recovery.